Rithicka-P/E-commerce-Dashboard/README.md

 # E-commerce-Dashboard
-Created an E-commerce dashboard using Power BI tool
+Created interactive visualizations using Power BI to analyze sales trends and customer behavior in an e-commerce business.
+Proficient in data manipulation, Power BI dashboard design, and presenting complex information through compelling visuals.